 Tip: Find and contact other mobile workers

-Search for another mobile worker, or select one on the map to view their details, including a contact number if one is provided in the project.
-Select the contact number to call, or long press it to copy it.
+Search for another mobile worker, or tap one on the map to view their details, including a contact number if one is provided in the project.
+Tap the contact number to call, or long press it to copy it.
 You can send a message, add the mobile worker to your contacts, or copy the number.
-To navigate to the worker, select the location field.
+To navigate to the mobile worker, tap on the location field.

 Tip: Provide more information with photos and videos

 Attach photos and videos to assignments to provide additional information about the work done.
 Some organizations use this to provide proof of work completion, while others use it to document issues noticed in the field that require additional work.
 To attach a photo or video to an assignment, view the assignment's details.
 Tap Take Photo to take and attach a photo, or tap Other Media to attach a photo or video already on your device or to take and attach a video.

 Photos can be large and quickly grow your database.
 You can limit the size of photos that you attach to assignments by specifying Photo Size in Settings.
 The default for this setting is Large.
 When using a photo size other than Actual, images are resized, preserving the aspect ratio.
 With a setting of Extra Large, the longest edge of the image is resized to 1,500 pixels.
 Large, Medium, and Small settings correspond to longest edges of 1,280, 640, and 320 pixels, respectively.
 The size you should choose depends on the requirements of your project.
 Work with your project owner to determine the size that correctly balances the detail in the photos and the impact on your database.

 There are maximum size limits for each file you attach.
 If you're using ArcGIS Online, the maximum file size for each file is 10 MB.
 If you're using ArcGIS Enterprise, the default maximum file size for each file is 2 GB, but it can be configured by your administrator.
 If you are attaching a large video, Workforce will try to compress it and apply downscaling so that it can be attached.